squid-cache/squid-cache.github.io/Features/StoreID/CollisionRisks.rst

 Army and National Security can use squid to assist realtime applications take the HIT when there is a need for spreading public alerts or to be gateway to soldiers assisting devices and services.

 == Parenthood ==
-Pictures that parents do not want shown their child shows up on a clean site since there is a problem with the StoreID algorithm pattern matching the clean site and an alternative porn site parody of it.
+Pictures that parents do not want shown their child shows up on a clean site since there is a problem with the StoreID algorithm pattern matching the clean site with another porn site pattern.

 == Bank\Trade ==
 A bank account page that is not up-to-date will make the poor users buy something he can't really pay for.

-Administrator choosing to ignore caching rules on images causes wrong captcha picture to be delivered to users.
-Entering the embeded text in the captcha login does not work properly.
+Administrators choosing to ignore caching rules on images causes wrong captcha picture to be delivered to users.
+Entering the embedded text in the captcha login does not work properly.
 Blocking users from accessing their banking accounts or making online purchases.

 = Cache in other levels =